-An employment tribunal is similar to a court proceeding where the judge provides the judgement in any one person’s favour; in this case,it is either the employee or the employer.
+An employment tribunal is similar to a court proceeding where the judge provides the judgment in any one person’s favor; in this case, it is either the employee or the employer.
 If the problem between the employer and the employee has become out of control, then the matter is taken to the employment tribunal.

 The following are a few situations that could call for an employment tribunal.

 What happens in an employment tribunal?